oscarscfrederiksen/oscarscfrederiksen/README.md

 # Hi there! <img src="https://raw.githubusercontent.com/oscarscfrederiksen/oscarscfrederiksen/master/Hand-Waving.gif" width="70px" style="clip: rect(0px, 0px, 100px, 0px)">

-My name is Oscar Frederiksen and I'm a self-taught programmer (most interested in app & web development - but by no means exclusively).
-I'm from Denmark 🇩🇰, living in London and currently working on multiple exciting projects! <!--launching multiple apps, startups and busieness ventures!-->
+My name is Oscar Frederiksen and I'm a programmer (most interested in app & web development - but by no means exclusively).
+I'm from Denmark 🇩🇰, living in London and currently working on multiple exciting projects! <!--launching multiple apps, startups and business ventures!-->

 ## 🔭 What I'm doing now?